 So, in review:

-- A dust hazards analysis, (DHA) must be completed to be compliant with upcoming NFPA deadlines and is a useful tool for diagnosing and remedying deficiencies in managing combustible dust risks in industrial processes and facilities.
+- A dust hazards analysis, (DHA) must be completed to be compliant with NFPA standards and is a useful tool for diagnosing and remedying deficiencies in managing combustible dust risks in industrial processes and facilities.

 - NFPA 652 requires that the process be led by someone with knowledge and experience in understanding and identifying combustible dust hazards.